 - The organic listing ranking #1 on mobile devices still has the higher CTR, however, it takes 87% more time for users to see it compared to desktop devices.

-- The #1 ranking paid ad is viewed on average after 0.36 seconds, yet isn’t clicked before 5.95 seconds, during which time users also view other listings, scrolling through the SERPs.
+- The #1 ranking paid ad is viewed on average after 0.36 seconds, yet isn’t clicked before 5.95 seconds, during which time users also view other listings, scrolling through the SERPs, which would explain the more “organic” look of ads compared to last year.

-- Over 19% of clicks are generated from the top 2 paid ads on mobile devices, compared with 14.5% from desktop devices.
+- Over 19% of clicks are generated from the top 2 paid ads on mobile devices, compared with 14.5% from desktop devices, once again reinforcing the importance of being featured above the fold on mobile devices.

 - The average CTR to the top organic listing is 34.1% when 1 paid ad is displayed, and decreases to 30.4% when 3 ads are displayed.

-- Review paid & organic search budgets.
-With the display of 3 paid ads or more becoming increasingly common on mobile SERPs and the CTR to the top organic listing consequently decreasing, assess your potential ROI from mobile traffic and review your organic vs paid budgets accordingly.
+With the display of 4 paid ads or more becoming increasingly common on mobile SERPs and the CTR to the top organic listing consequently decreasing, assess your potential ROI from mobile traffic and review your organic vs paid budgets accordingly.

 How can you tailor your search marketing strategies to these differences in search behaviours?

-As it’s clear – and you will have most likely noticed yourself – there are major differences between mobile searches and desktop searches.
+As it’s clear – and you will have most likely noticed yourself – there are major differences between mobile searches and desktop searches, whether in terms of intent, expectaions and behaviours.
 So it’s crucial for any marketer to ensure their search strategy considers and reflects these changes to maximise their ROI from SEO efforts.

 Due to smaller screens, the way in which Google SERPs are displayed varies:

-- The number of visible listings above the fold is cut in half
+- Results above the fold are often solely paid as the number of visible listings above the fold is cut in half

 - The first organic listing can now be pushed down to position 5, meaning it’s more important than ever to be among the top 4 organic listings